-As part of its accountability to the Canadian public and its commitment to transparency, the Canadian Council on Animal Care (CCAC) publishes an annual report on the number of animals used in Canadian science for research, teaching and testing.
-In addition to reporting the number of animals used every year, CCAC-certified institutions are required to provide specific information regarding the types of animal-based science conducted and the invasiveness of the procedures undertaken.
-These data help the CCAC, CCAC-certified institutions and their Animal Care Committees (ACC) make decisions on allocation of additional resources to areas where there is the potential for pain and distress.
+As part of its accountability to the Canadian public and its commitment to transparency, the Canadian Council on Animal Care (CCAC) publishes an annual report on the number of animals included in Canadian science for research, teaching and testing.
+CCAC-certified institutions are also required to provide specific information regarding the types of animal-based science conducted and the invasiveness of the procedures undertaken.
+These data help the CCAC, CCAC-certified institutions and their animal care committees make decisions on allocation of additional animal care to areas where there is the potential for pain and distress.